edbradley/project-dj-edb-webapp/README.md

 * **API Gateway:** The AWS Web API Service.
 It provides a Client access interface to the Lambda Function that accesses the Database.

 * **Lambda:** The AWS scalable Runtime environment host for executing re-usable, functional, code.
 In this application, it is used to execute the Database access code.
 Lambda supports most popular Runtime Evironments (Java, .NET, etc...).
-This project uses NodeJS (**Javascript**).
+This project uses the **NodeJS** Runtime - https://nodejs.org/ (***Javascript***).

 * **DynamoDB:** The AWS NoSQL database in the Cloud.
 It hosts the data table containing the Mix information displayed the Frontend Client.

-**Serverless** architectures have emerged as a popular design pratice that allow applications to be developed, deployed, and scaled in a highly-effcient, and highly-available fashion.
+**Serverless** architectures have emerged as a popular design pratice that allows applications to be developed, deployed, and scaled in a highly-effcient, and highly-available fashion.

 The dj-edb Application consists of 2 major sub-projects: